Resources / How Much Should You Spend on Marketing as a Medical Practitioner

 For example, they search for “what does liposuction mean”.
 That doesn’t necessarily mean that they want to get liposuction though they’re ready for the treatment.
 They might just want to learn about the procedure.
 These keywords are called non-transactional where you could get some clicks from them but may not convert into patients.

 On the other hand, when someone searches “cost of liposuction surgery” the purchase intent of the person is clear.
 These are transactional & long-tail keywords.
 Your focus should be on transactional and long-tail keywords since Google is an intent-based platform.
 If you use it the right way you will be successful in converting leads into patients through Google ads.

 Facebook is a great platform for branding or storytelling.
 Keep in mind that your audience is just browsing through the social platform when they see your ad.
 So ad copies should be interesting enough to keep the audience engaged.

 Facebook has evolved as a platform where you can generate leads and even have conversions.
 When you are running Facebook campaigns, the conversion can be in the form of downloads.
 For example, downloading some brochures related to your practice.

-Facebook knows your interest graph, it know what people like, what people don’t like, from where people have checked in, where people visit, what food they eat, what dishes they cook, what store they visit, what movies they watch, and much more.
+Facebook knows your interest graph, it knows what people like, what people don’t like, from where people have checked in, where people visit, what food they eat, what dishes they cook, what store they visit, what movies they watch, and much more.
 So you need to carefully target your audience based on their interests and demographics when running campaigns on Facebook.